pplu/aws-sdk-perl/README.md

 git push origin release/X.XX
 ```

-Take a look at Travis pipelines to see if the branch you're going to release is green: https://travis-ci.org/pplu/aws-sdk-perl/branches
+Take a look at Github Actions to see if the branch you're going to release is green: https://github.com/pplu/aws-sdk-perl/actions/

 We don't want to ship Paws when it's failing it's tests.